 The CEL Academic Teaching Lab is an exclusive opportunity for university teachers to immerse themselves in educational innovation for two days.
-The participants collaborate with colleagues and experts to improve their academic education through very practical and hands-on learning.The next edition of the Academic Teaching Lab will be organised in 2018.
+The participants collaborate with colleagues and experts to improve their academic education through very practical and hands-on learning.The next edition of the Academic Teaching Lab will be organised on December 6 and 7 2018.

 What is it?